 9. Photograph the unique sculptures at Vanier Park

-Situated in Vancouver’s Kitsilano neighborhood, Vanier Park boasts beautiful waterfront and downtown views.
-It even has a small sandy beach that is a great spot for flying a kite and admiring the unique sculptures sprinkled here and there.
-There’s plenty to do around the park as well since Museum of Vancouver and Vancouver Maritime Museum are just a three-minute walk away.
+Situated in Vancouver’s Kitsilano neighborhood, Vanier Park boasts a beautiful waterfront and stunning views of downtown.
+It even has a small sandy beach that is a great spot for outdoor activities such as flying a kite and admiring the unique sculptures sprinkled here and there.
+There’s plenty to do around the park as well since the Museum of Vancouver and Vancouver Maritime Museum are just a three-minute walk away.

 Address: 1000 Chestnut St, Vancouver, BC V6J 3J9

 10. Explore the architectural details of the Museum of Anthropology at UBC

 The first thing you will notice when visiting the Museum of Anthropology at UBC is its interesting modern architecture.
 Once you step inside, feast your eyes on the renowned art collections.
 The museum constantly hosts new installations and displays.
 It is also home to permanent exhibitions, including the sculptures, bentwood boxes, and canoes displayed in the Great Hall, the Multidiversity Galleries, and Bill Reid Rotunda with its famous sculpture called The Raven and the First Men.

 Address: 6393 NW Marine Dr, Vancouver, BC V6T 1Z2

 Opening hours: Tue - Sun: 10am - 5pm (closed on Mon)

 11. Gaze at the Vancouver skyline from Harbour Centre